didier-durand/didier-durand/README.md

 ### Hi there 👋

-My current personal projects (pinned below) are about cloud services :see GCP & AWS worflows projects.
-I am also keen on Kubernetes, that I consider as the strategic IT architecture to gain agility and reduce time-to-market in order to better compete in a software-driven world: see Knative and Microservices on K8s.
+My current personal projects (pinned below) are about cloud services:see [GCP](https://github.com/didier-durand/gcp-workflows-on-github) & [AWS](https://github.com/didier-durand/aws-workflows-on-github) worflows projects.
+I am also keen on Kubernetes: I consider it as the strategic IT architecture to gain agility and reduce time-to-market in order to better compete in a software-driven world: check out [Microservices on K8s](https://github.com/didier-durand/microservices-on-cloud-kubernetes) and [Knative on AWS + GCP](https://github.com/didier-durand/knative-on-cloud-kubernetes).
+I also do my best to contribute to OSS projects: see "contributions" below.

-You can reach me via Twitter or Github messaging
+You can reach me via [Twitter](https://twitter.com/didierdurand) or Github messaging.

 <!--
 **didier-durand/didier-durand** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.